-I have read and agree to abide by the Student Education Technology Acceptable Use and Safety Policy.
-I understand that any violation of the terms and conditions set forth in the Policy is inappropriate and may constitute a criminal offense and/ or may result in disciplinary action.
-As a user of the Board's Education Technology, I agree to communicate over the Internet and through the Education Technology in an appropriate manner, honoring all relevant laws, restrictions and guidelines.
+As the student, I agree to abide by the Student Education Technology Acceptable Use and Safety Policy (#7540.03).
+I understand that any violation of the terms and conditions set forth in the Policy is inappropriate and may constitute a criminal offense and/or may result in disciplinary action.
+As a user of the Board's education technology, I agree to communicate over the Internet and through the education technology in an appropriate manner, honoring all relevant laws, restrictions and guidelines.